WarBean/hyperboard/README.md

 ```

 The first line is hyperparameters.
 The second line is metric.
 Each line below contains the iteration index and the criteria value.

+The next time you launch the HyperBoard Server, it will reload the `.record` file in to memory.